akononovicius/physRisk-content-repository/articles/2015/annette-heuser-sios-trys-agenturos-gali-sustiprinti-arba-sugriauti-valstybes-ekonomika.md

-Title: Annette Heuser: The 3 agencies with the power to make or break economies
+Title: A. Heuser: The 3 agencies with the power to make or break economies
 Date: 2015-11-10 07:58
 Author: Aleksejus Kononovicius
-Tags: Economics, politics, popular culture, ted.com, video
+Tags: Economics, politics, ted.com, video
 Slug: annette-heuser-three-agencies-with-power-to-make-or-break-economies
 Status: published